ZekiFayes/IUDLM/README.md

 This is to introduce Deep learning with neural network.

 [Rich feature hierarchies for accurate object detection and semantic segmentation -- Ross Girshick](http://www.rossgirshick.info/) proposes R-CNN -- Regions with CNN features.

+## Day 7
+Reference, Matching Networks for One Shot Learning -- Oriol Vinyals, consists of learning a class from a single labelled example.